 With DTF printing, you can achieve a full-colored design, however you can’t achieve that Opal.
 Glitterized or Glow-in-the dark design, can you?
 HTV printing is recommended for print designs with up to three colors.
-Make sure to check out TeckWrap Craft’s selection of heat transfer vinyl.
+Make sure to check out TeckWrap Craft’s selection of best heat transfer vinyl.

 With sublimation printing, there are limitations on the fabric you can print on.
 You can only sublimate on light-colored polyester fabrics.
 However, with sublimation printing, you can also expect vibrant colors printed on the t-shirt.

 With sublimation printing, all you need to do is print on a sublimation paper, using an inkjet printer with sublimation ink, no need to use a cutting machine and then heat press the design on the fabric.

 As compared to the DTF process, sublimation printing has its limitations especially on the garment you can print on.
 However, with sublimation printing, you can print on plenty of sublimation blanks like sublimation mug, tumblers and other sublimation crafts.